17 Myths to Bust about Bike Touring [and a few that might actually be true]

 2. You need a touring bicycle that costs at least $1000

 I like to say that every bike is a touring bike, as long as you tour with it.
-You can tour on almost anything, of course it will be a little harder, but definitely doable.
-Besides that, if you have a small budget, there are many Touring Bicycles priced under 1,000USD.
-If you absolutely have no budget, check this article about how to turn a free or cheap piece of junk into your next touring bicycle.
+You can tour almost anything, of course, it will be a little harder, but doable.
+Besides that, if you have a small budget, there are many Touring Bicycles priced under 1,000 USD.
+If you have no budget, check this article about how to turn a free or cheap piece of junk into your next touring bicycle.

 Another false cliché.
 Of course, mechanical failures can happen but we experienced very few of them during the last two years on a bicycle.
-The most expensive components are not the most resistant, often is the contrary.
+The most expensive components are not the most resistant, often are the contrary.
 High-end components are designed for performance, not for durability, often low/middle key parts are more reliable than fancy ones.

-So don’t worry, even if your derailer will fail, you can buy a new Shimano Acera for about 15 bucks, and that will last another 20,000KM.
+So don’t worry, even if your derailer fails, you can buy a new Shimano Acera for about 15 bucks, and that will last another 20,000 KM.
 By the way, is good to be equipped for small repairs.
 Here’s a list of tools and spares you might want to bring on a longer bike trip.

 4. You need all sorts of technical gear and expensive equipment